The Primeval Prophecy

 And you shall bruise His heel” (Gen. 3:15).

-God’s curse pronounced against Satan contained a message of hope for all humanity.
-The primeval prophecy was a glimpse of God’s plan for a Savior long before it actually happened not months, years or decades, but millennia.
+God’s curse pronounced against Satan contained a message of hope for humanity.
+The primeval prophecy was a glimpse of God’s plan for a Savior—not months, years or decades, but— millennia before the Nativity.

 God’s pronouncement that there would be “enmity between . . . your seed and her seed” meant more than a predictable revulsion or aversion between the serpent species and Eve’s descendants.
 The conflict between Satan and God, in which man was now a participant was included.
 But the next phrase, “He shall bruise your head,” speaks of the Redeemer who would personally deal the crushing blow sealing Satan’s demise.